Author Archives: HVAC Webmasters

 3) Kentico Kontact

 Kentico Kontact is an excellent option if you have multiple sites and a mobile site for your company.
-It allows you to use your content anywhere easily and uses Cloud storage to make implementing your content on various sites easier.
+It allows you to use your content anywhere easily and uses Cloud storage to simplify implementing your content on various sites.
 Kentico offers free and paid versions.

 Kontact is a headless CMS that gives the content you create more fluidity because it is stored as data instead of being tied to a web page.
 The downside is that you will need a good amount of experience and design knowledge to utilize it effectively.